lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 * 3x ~35mm - these connect the middle sides of the packs and the outermost negative side to the ribbon cable
 * 2x ~75mm - these join packs of 2 together and connect to the PCB and ribbon cable

+Set these aside, or better yet, line them up with their corresponding locations next to your old pack.

 ### Assemble your first pair (leftmost)

 We're going to do this from left to right with black connector facing up and away from you.